Adv-R-Programming/Adv-R-Reader/content/class_worksheets/15_pdf_data/_index.en.md

 `tabulizer` allows you to use the X/Y coordinates in a PDF to your advantage, and just get back the content from that area.
-Unfortunately, it does not work with flattened documents, so you would need to run OCR on the document outside of R. Today, just download the following document and add it to your data folder.
+Unfortunately, it does not work with flattened documents, so you would need to run OCR on the document outside of R. For today, download the following digital version of the document and add it to your data folder.

 [Download the digital PDF Report Here.][]